- Does the library carry past Urbana newspapers?

 - Birth and Death Records were not required by the State of Ohio until 1867.
 Prior to that year, there are no official records for births or deaths in Champaign County .
 The library has birth and death records from the Probate Court that cover the years 1867 – 1909.
 After this time, you will need to contact the Champaign County Health District for copies of these records.

-- The Champaign County Library has two microfilm reader/printers and one digital microfilm reader/printer.
+- The Champaign County Library has a microfilm reader/printer and a digital microfilm reader/printer.
 We ask that if others are waiting to use the microfilm readers that you limit your time to one hour.
 Copies are 25¢ each.
 The machines are first come, first serve.
 You may bring in your own microfilm/fiche to read.
 If you choose to use the digital microfilm reader, you are able to save files to a USB drive.
 You must provide your own USB drive.

 - We do not interlibrary loan reference items (including microfilm).
 We do have some local resources that circulate and those items will be sent through Interlibrary loan if requested and available.
 Please contact your local library to request an item from our library.